Skip to main content

 Data Depositor Guide

 Welcome!
-Constellation is a research data repository service of the Oak Ridge Leadership Computing Facility (OLCF), available for OLCF users as well as Oak Ridge National Laboratory staff.
+Constellation is a research data repository service of the Oak Ridge Leadership Computing Facility (OLCF), available for OLCF users as well as Oak Ridge National Laboratory (ORNL) staff.
 Datasets published in Constellation are assigned a Digital Object Identifier (DOI) by the DOE Office of Scientific and Technical Information (OSTI) and reported for inclusion in the DOE Data Explorer.
 Constellation can assist projects in meeting the objectives of the 2023 DOE Public Access Plan for federally funded research.

 Data submitted to this repository may be the results of research: